tyler-cromwell/Mantle/arch/amd64/README.md

 - `drivers` - Contains code for driving hardware found on an AMD64 machine.

 #### Files
-- `amd64.asm` - Contains a bunch of misfit assembly code.
 - `cpuid.c` - Functions that make use of the CPUID instruction.
 - `exceptions.asm` - Implements the system Exception handlers.
 - `idt.c` - Defines a 64-bit Interrupt Descriptor Table.